\"Writing.Com

 Self-Insert Characters

 This came up while discussing characters during NaNoWriMo prep.
-I linked to a old post about the perils of the Mary Sue/Marty Stu character in writing (right here, for those playing at home: "20240215 Mary Sue/Marty Stu (Gary Stu)).
+I linked to a old post about the perils of the Mary Sue/Marty Stu character in writing (right here, for those playing at home: "20240215 Mary Sue/Marty Stu (Gary Stu)Open in new Window.).
 However, are all self-insert characters a Mary Sue/Marty Stu?

 Simple answer: No.